The lake, the site and the fishing

 Having had members of the British Carp Study Group fish here, proves that the venue is attractive to even those in the most experienced carp fishing circles.

 Since 2010 we have exclusively used Coppens pellets and in 2012 we began to use Elite Baits as the sole provider of boilies that are used here.
 Both food sources are of the highest quality, and are the only baits permitted.
-The post Brexit regulations covering the ban on transport of bait from the UK to Europe has meant that from 2022 we will be using a new supplier of quality boilies that are rolled here by a British firm in the local area.
+The post Brexit regulations covering the ban on transport of bait from the UK to Europe has meant that from 2022 we will be using a new supplier of quality boilies that are rolled here by a British supplier in the local area.